bizz84/SwiftyStoreKit/CONTRIBUTING.md

 ## Open Features / Enhancement Requests

+These are intermediate / advanced tasks that will hopefully be implemented in the future:

 ### Local Receipt validation

 SwiftyStoreKit offers a reference implementation for [receipt validation with Apple](https://github.com/bizz84/SwiftyStoreKit/blob/master/SwiftyStoreKit/AppleReceiptValidator.swift).